Soundwave (Australian music festival): History

 The Soundwave festival originated in Perth, as a smaller festival known as Gravity Soundwave within the Gravity Games.
 The Gravity Games were held in South Perth along the Swan River, being based mainly on water-based and action sports.
 The event was sponsored by Vodafone in its first year, with the company reportedly committing one million dollars to the event.
 Gravity Soundwave provided the music side of the festival, which took place at McCallum Park alongside the Swan River.

 Gravity Soundwave was first introduced in the festival's first year, which was held on 14 and 15 October 2004.
 American pop punk band Good Charlotte effectively became the first headline act of Soundwave, when they performed in the festival's first night along with Gyroscope and One Dollar Short.
 The following night featured Unwritten Law, Regurgitator, MxPx, Lagwagon and Last Year's Hero.

 The 2005 festival was again presented by Vodafone, being held on the night of 8 October.
-Gravity Soundwave was headlined by Grinspoon, with it also featuring American acts Unwritten Law, Reel Big Fish, and Goldfinger.
+Gravity Soundwave was headlined by Grinspoon, and also featured American acts Unwritten Law, Reel Big Fish, and Goldfinger.

 The third and final year of the Gravity Games festival in Perth was moved to December 2006, instead of October.
 Gravity Soundwave featured American act Aiden, local Australian bands Gyroscope, Kisschasy, Parkway Drive, The Getaway Plan and New Zealanders Goodnight Nurse.